DATAMATH CALCULATOR MUSEUM

 calculator you'll notice the similarity to the TI-1200.

-Dismantling the TI-1270 reveals a printed circuit board (PCB) identical with the later production runs of the TI-1200 and TI-1250 calculators.
+Dismantling the featured TI-1270 with Date code 3076 LTA and manufactured in July 1976 in Lubbock, Texas reveals a printed circuit board (PCB) identical with the Hardware Version 3 of the TI-1200 and TI-1250 calculators.
 The only change is the single-chip calculator circuit, we located a TMS0974 instead the TMS0972.

 We located recently a TI-1270 sporting a almost red faceplate, we are not sure if this color was intended or is simply a quality issue.